 Why did you choose to study your programme and why specifically at Imperial College Business School?

-Imperial was my preferred business school given the focus on innovation and entrepreneurship throughout, and the opportunity to study under some of the most influential business thinkers, such as Professor Yip.
+Imperial was my preferred business school, given the focus on innovation and entrepreneurship throughout, and the opportunity to study under some of the most influential business thinkers, such as Professor Yip.
 The added flexibility of being able to do a Weekend MBA was also important.
-The programme therefore was a perfect match for my interests and my availability.
+The programme, therefore, was a perfect match for my interests and my availability.

 What was the most important learning point you took with you from the Business School?

 The most important factor to your success and enjoyment of your MBA will be your cohort — and they will provide you with the most insight and value.
 My cohort was simply brilliant.
-There was always at least one person who had practical experience on any topic raised, and everyone was committed to helping each other get the most out of the course.
-I must also give a special shout-out to all the programme staff, who are all fantastic and will work (minor) miracles on a daily basis to help you succeed!
+There was always at least one person who had practical experience on any topic raised, and everyone was committed to helping each other get the most out of the programme.
+I must also give a special shout-out to all the programme staff, who are all fantastic and will work miracles on a daily basis to help you succeed!

 What advice would you give to a prospective student considering studying the same programme as you?

 Doing an MBA over your weekends is tough and time-consuming, but incredibly fulfilling.
 It is a unique opportunity to collaborate with some of the most brilliant people you will meet — people who are all as committed as you are to your success.
-So my best piece of advice would be to make sure you look after yourself so you can embrace this once in a lifetime experience fully; and don’t hesitate in asking for support.
+So my best piece of advice would be to make sure you look after yourself so you can embrace this once in a lifetime experience fully and don’t hesitate in asking for support.